nahumguess/Quizlet-Killer/README.md

 # Quizlet-Killer
-Created basic outline for a quizlet clone app on android using Kotlin.
+Created basic outline for a quizlet clone app on android using Kotlin. (app -> src -> main -> java/com/example/quizletkiller)

+Still in developmental stages.